C.V.

 Peer-Reviewed Journal Articles

-Journal Article.
 “TGI Friday’s in Kandahar: Military Contracting, Taste Recognition, and Intimacies of Force in the Iraq and Afghanistan Wars.”
-Journal of Transnational American Studies.
-Under Revision, Special Forum, Spring 2022.
+Journal of Transnational American Studies 13, no. 1 (2022).

 Other Writing